 National competitions and leadership opportunities occur through national robotics competitions, National Technical Honor Society and student council.
 Students are also eligible for a $1,000 annual renewable scholarship at Michigan Technological University (MTU).
 See additional information below under "MTU Partner Pathway Award."

-Engineering Academy Testimonials (click here)
+Student Testimonials (click here)

-Engineering Academy Testimonials
+Engineering Academy Student Testimonials

 “The knowledge and experience I gained while at Engineering Academy helped me considerably during my college experience at The University of Michigan, my internship at RJG, and still continue helping me throughout my current career." ~ Engineering Academy alumnus, mechanical engineer, and owner/founder of Novum Automation